akumuli/Akumuli/README.md

 [![Join the chat at https://gitter.im/akumuli/Akumuli](https://badges.gitter.im/Join%20Chat.svg)](https://gitter.im/akumuli/Akumuli?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge&utm_content=badge)

 **Akumuli** is a numeric time-series database.
-It can be used to capture and store large amount of time-series data and to process this data in real-time.
+It can be used to capture, store and process time-series data in real-time.
 The word "akumuli" can be translated from esperanto as "accumulate".